val3r1o/OS10backupFabric/Readme.md

 # OS10 config backup

-backup.sh is a script to launch BOTH local back-up and sync on your git repository The ansible Palybook (copyconfig.yml) is made to create automatic backup of a full list of switches (inventory).
+backup.sh is a script to launch BOTH local back-up and sync on your git repository</br>
+The ansible Palybook (copyconfig.yml) is made to create automatic backup of a full list of switches (inventory).

 # How to use